obide/SchemaParsingScript/README.md

 You may use %Schema_Name to select all schemas with the given name.

 There's an optional last parameter (value true) to change the matching column to dimension.

+After running the script open the csv file generated with numbers or excel to view your results!